What are the potential consequences for employers of non-compliance with the gender pay gap reporting duty?

 Employers are required to publish their gender pay gap information on a Government website.
 The Government has said that this will allow it to monitor levels of compliance and establish a database of compliant employers.
 It had previously said that it wanted to publish tables showing employers' reported pay gaps by sector and that it may also publicise the identity of employers known not to have complied with the duty.

-The gender pay gap reporting duty for public-sector employers in England is to be brought in by extending the existing specific public sector equality duties, under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.
+The gender pay gap reporting duty for public-sector employers in England is to be brought in by extending the existing specific public sector equality duties, under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 (SI 2017/353).
 The EHRC has responsibility for enforcing the public sector equality duties.
 It will be able to issue a compliance notice against a public body that it believes has failed to comply with the gender pay gap reporting duty and can apply to the courts for an order requiring compliance.